pknoche/Appointment_Manager/ReadMe.md

 to English or French based on your system configuration.
 It contains text fields for your database username and password.
 Your time zone is shown at the bottom of the window.
 After entering your username and password, click the "Login" button.
 If the username and password were correct, the main menu will automatically launch.
 If the username and password were incorrect, you will be prompted to try again.
+All login attempts are logged to a file contained in the logs folder, which is located in the root directory of the program.

 #### Main Menu:
 After logging in, a dialog box will be generated that displays whether there are any upcoming appointments